 Turkana West sub-county is home to Kakuma Refugee Camp, which hosts approximately 186,000 refugees from 21 nationalities (KISEDP Report, 2019).
 The camp was established in 1992 and has since grown and surpassed its capacity leading to the formation of Kalobeyei Integrated Settlement, located 20 km from Kakuma town.
 Turkana county shares a porous border with Uganda, Ethiopia, and South Sudan, which increases susceptibility to cases of insecurity and illegal migration.
 The residents mainly comprise of nomadic pastoralists who have limited access to basic education due to recurring conflicts and other socio-economic constraints.

-Skills for Life aims to promote the socio-economic integration of refugees and the host community living in Kakuma and Kalobeyei through enhanced self-employment, job creation and income generation opportunities.
-S4L targets unemployed youth between 18 and 25 years, where 2,031 graduates (50% refugee and 50% female) will access skills training thereby improving their income-generating capabilities and livelihoods.
+Skills for Life promoted the socio-economic integration of refugees and the host community living in Kakuma and Kalobeyei through enhanced self-employment, job creation and income generation opportunities.
+The project targeted unemployed youth between 18 and 25 years, where graduates accessed skills training thereby improving their income-generating capabilities and livelihoods.

-Skills for Life is implemented in partnership with various stakeholders like local community-based organisations, private sector businesses, non-governmental organisations, and government agencies.
+Skills for Life was implemented in partnership with various stakeholders such as local community-based organisations, private sector businesses, non-governmental organisations, and government agencies.